ggluo/TensorRT-Cpp-Example/readme.md

     cd TensorRT-Cpp-Example
     ```

-2. Install onnx and torch if not:
+2. Install onnx and tf2onnx if not:

     ```bash
-    pip install torch onnx onnxscript tf2onnx
+    pip install onnx onnxscript tf2onnx
     ```

 3. Ensure that [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar) and CUDA Toolkit are installed on your system and specify it according in the makefile.